Harry Shulman

-Harry A. Shulman (May 14, 1903 – March 20, 1955) was a professor at Yale Law School from 1930 to 1954, the Dean of Yale Law School from 1954–1955, and a prominent labor arbitrator.
+Harry A. Shulman (May 14, 1903 – March 20, 1955) was a professor at Yale Law School from 1930 to 1954, the dean of Yale Law School from 1954–1955, an expert of industrial relations and labor law, and a prominent labor arbitrator.

 Early life

 Shulman was born in Krugloye near Mogilev (now in Belarus), in the Russian Empire in 1903.
 His parents were Simon Shulman and Tillie Klebanoff.
 He emigrated to the United States in 1912.
 His family moved to Providence, Rhode Island.
-He earned his B.A. from Brown University in 1923 after only three years of college.
-He earned an LL.B., and S.J.D. from Harvard Law School, in 1926 and 1927 respectively.
+He earned his B.A. from Brown University in 1923 after only three years of study.
+He then earned an LL.B. and S.J.D. from Harvard Law School in 1926 and 1927, respectively.
 He received an honorary Doctor of Laws degree from Brown University on June 1, 1953.
 He practiced law for a year in New York City before clerking for Justice Louis Dembitz Brandeis from 1929 to 1930.

 Yale Law School

 In 1930, became an instructor at Yale Law School.
 In 1931, he was made an assistant professor of law.
 His son, Stephen N. Shulman, was born in 1933.
 He became an associate professor in 1933, and a professor in 1937.
 He became a Lines Professor in 1939, and a Sterling Professor in 1940.
 He was described as a superb teacher.

 His scholarly work concerned torts, administrative law scholarship, and labor contracts.
 His lecture, "Reason, Contract, and Law in Labor Relations", has been cited hundreds of times.

 In 1941, he completed his work on the Attorney General's Committee on Administrative Procedure, which was "among the factors guiding the modern evolution of administrative law.